-It was time for the worship service to begin at Mile High Community Church and the sanctuary was packed with worshipers.
-The organ’s call to worship swelled in the sanctuary and the television crew was positioned at their cameras.
+It was time for the worship service to begin at Mile High Community Church, and the sanctuary was packed with worshipers.
+The organ’s call to worship swelled in the sanctuary and the television crew were positioned at their cameras.
 Up and down the aisles, ushers scouted for seats for last-minute arrivals.

 Curtis waited for his Uncle Morehouse in the tiny room adjacent the sanctuary.
 It was there that they gathered before every worship service to pray, then walk out onto the platform together.

 Curtis cracked open the door and peered out into the sanctuary.
-The capacity crowd satisfied him that the publicity and advertising about the TV ministry’s twenty-fifth anniversary celebration had done its job well.
-Then he spotted his uncle coming down an aisle.
+The capacity crowd satisfied him that the publicity and advertising about the TV ministry’s twenty-fifth anniversary celebration had worked well.
+He spotted his uncle coming down an aisle.
 What is he doing out there?
 Curtis wondered.

-The Pastor smiled broadly as he looked over the crowd.
-Most of the faces were familiar, but some were not.
-He walked down the aisle and smiled warmly to Clyde, a man once strong as an ox, who now was bent-shouldered from age and whose hands were gnarled with arthritis.
+The Pastor smiled as he looked over the crowd.
+Most of the faces were familiar, but there were visitors, too, and that brought an even broader smile to his face.
+He walked down the aisle and smiled warmly to Clyde, a man once strong as an ox, who now was bent-shouldered from age and whose hands were gnarled with rheumatism.
 Across the aisle sat Lucy Downs, a young woman whose husband went through a devastating bankruptcy two years ago, became despondent, then committed suicide.
 The Pastor walked over to her, rested a comforting hand on her shoulder and greeted her.
 Her face lit up with a smile.